PhD in Strategy and Entrepreneurship

 Learn more about our Strategy & Entrepreneurship curriculum | Collaborative Research- Strategy & Entrepreneurship Faculty and Ph.D.
 Students

-Olin’s Strategy faculty members are dedicated to delivering a program that prepares PhD students for productive and meaningful careers.
-In addition to rigorous course work, you’ll work closely with faculty from the very beginning of the program.
-This collaborative approach helps you gain practical experience in the design and execution of research projects and in the communication of research findings.
-Recent research projects have examined how teams of experts learn and develop new innovations; performance benefits of team production; how leaders gain the trust of their subordinates, and how they can rebuild it once it has been lost; performance impacts of organizational design choices; research and development pipelines in the pharmaceutical industry; and methods of negotiation and conflict resolution.
+The Strategy and Entrepreneurship faculty is dedicated to delivering a program that prepares PhD students for productive and meaningful academic careers.
+In addition to rigorous course work, you'll work closely with faculty from the very beginning of the program.
+This collaborative approach helps you to gain practical experience in the design and execution of research projects, and in the communication of research findings.
+Recent research projects have examined the impacts of CEOs with differing backgrounds on firm innovation; the effects of corporate wellness programs on firm productivity; how firms respond to innovation "shocks"; how firms operate in violent environments; and how firms profit from repeated exchange relationships.

 - Academy of Management Journal